 The Violence Prevention Research Program (VPRP) is a multi-disciplinary program of research and policy development at the University of California, Davis.
-Thirty years ago, we helped develop what has come to be known as the public health approach to firearm violence, and we apply that approach to everything we do.
+We study the causes, consequences, and prevention of violence.
+Over thirty years ago, we helped develop the public health approach to firearm violence, and we apply that approach to everything we do.

 New from VPRP